bufbuild/protobuf-es/MANUAL.md

 ## Plugin options

 Our plugin supports a few options to control the generated code.
-For example, we have used the option `target=ts` in the example above to generate TypeScript files.
+The example above used `target=ts` to generate TypeScript files.

 With [@bufbuild/buf], multiple options can be specified as a YAML list: